Neringa Municipality

-Name
+Etymology

 The name of the city is relatively new and is not found in old scriptures in this form.
 The name is derived from a German word Neringe, Nerunge, Nehrung which itself is a derivative of a curonian word nerija meaning a long peninsular spit.

 Until the 2000 Lithuanian municipality reform, it was known as Neringa City, although there was never a true "city" there.
 It was made a city in the Soviet Union in 1961 by formally combining 4 settlements into one administrative unit.

 Geography

 Neringa is located south of Klaipėda, separated from the mainland Lithuania by Curonian Lagoon.
 It is accessible from the mainland Lithuania by ferry crossing the lagoon or overland through Kaliningrad Oblast, Russia.

 The villages in Neringa municipality comprise: